top of page

 Council Meetings

-The next Parish Council meeting will take place on Tuesday 18th February 2025 - 7pm.
-St Laurence Church Annexe, Church End.
+The next Parish Council meeting will take place on Tuesday 20th May 2025 - 7pm.
+St John's Church Hall, Ansley Common.
 All welcome.

-Leys Village News - Winter Magazine.
+Leys Village News - Spring Magazine.
 Read HERE

 Join Ansley Village Community on Facebook